AndreyGS/MinimalMath/ReadMe.md

 ## Current stage

 As project is started not so along ago (at least it's true for time when I writing these lines ^)), not very much is made.
-But, there is a working MiniMath.pow() method, which can handle for now all most all numbers and positive degrees to produce fully-correct result according to IEEE754 standart (test will give us about 99% among all incoming *double* values are strictly equal to those that are receiving from *java.lang.Math.pow()*).
+But, there is a working MiniMath.pow() method, which can handle for now all most all numbers and positive degrees to produce fully-correct result according to IEEE754 standart (test will give more than 99.99% among all incoming *double* values  are strictly equal to those that are receiving from *java.lang.Math.pow()* (for 11 decimal digits after decimal point and about 99.5% if we get some more)).
 Negative powers are not the case for now, because there is no *dividing* method released in.
 But it's a question of a couple of days (if I keep some gap, otherwise it will be done tomorrow, and no one actually read this lines).
 For this reason (missing *dividing*), in a couple of secondary, accessory kind, operations there is a *remainder* and *divide* operators exists yet.

 ## So, for what?